 Desire, the Buddha says, is suffering, but what of half desires?
 What about all you want and, at the same time, don’t?

 Desiring nothing means getting everything.
-By that standard, a half desire can’t satisfy.
+By that standard, even a half desire can’t satisfy.

 One day one of my students—I’ll call him John—lingered after class.
 He asked me to write this essay.
-I was explaining, again, my misgivings about thanks, how I perhaps should (but didn’t) know what students felt when they said “thank you.”
+I was grumbling again over being thanked, how I perhaps should (but didn’t) know what students felt when they said “thank you.”
 I should write something, I told him, to figure out the source of my ambivalence.

 “I’d read that essay,” John said.

 These close moments with students are rare.
-Though my colleagues tell me that I’m “respected” and that a student “had a good experience with me,” I don’t know how to read their compliments.
+My colleagues tell me I’m “respected” and a student “had a good experience with me.”
+I don’t know how to read these compliments.
 What I want is a sure sign I’m reaching someone after all this time.
 Yet, that’s not something any teacher can expect.
-I’ve been to many conferences we teachers receive a pen, some papers, and a charge, “Write about a teacher you meant to thank and didn’t.”
+I’ve been to many conferences where we teachers receive a pen, some papers, and a command, “Write about a teacher you meant to thank and didn’t.”

 I’ve found something to say and someone to say it to.
-I’ve recognized which teachers have made me.
+I recognize which teachers made me.
 At the time though, the hour passed.
-Another class demanded I move on.
+Another session demanded I move on.